isha167/Deep-Learning-Homework/README.md

 ### Step 1: Preprocess the data

-Using your knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, you’ll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2
+Using the knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, preprocessed the dataset in order to compile, train, and evaluate the neural network model later in Step 2

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.
+Followed the instructions to complete the preprocessing steps.

 1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
   * What variable(s) are considered the target(s) for your model?
   * What variable(s) are considered the feature(s) for your model?
-2. Drop the `EIN` and `NAME` columns.
+2. Dropped the `EIN` and `NAME` columns.
-3. Determine the number of unique values for each column.
+3. Determined the number of unique values for each column.
-4. For those columns that have more than 10 unique values, determine the number of data points for each unique value.
+4. For those columns that have more than 10 unique values, determined the number of data points for each unique value.
-6. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then check if the binning was successful.
+6. Used the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then checked if the binning was successful.
-7. Use `pd.get_dummies()` to encode categorical variables
+7. Used `pd.get_dummies()` to encode categorical variables

 ### Step 2: Compile, Train, and Evaluate the Model

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.
+Designed deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.

-1. Continue using the jupter notebook where you’ve already performed the preprocessing steps from Step 1.
+1. Continued using the juypter notebook where I already performed the preprocessing steps from Step 1.
-2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
+2. Created a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
-3. Create the first hidden layer and choose an appropriate activation function.
+3. Created the first hidden layer and choose an appropriate activation function.
-4. If necessary, add a second hidden layer with an appropriate activation function.
+4. Added a second hidden layer with an appropriate activation function.
-5. Create an output layer with an appropriate activation function.
+5. Created an output layer with an appropriate activation function.
-6. Check the structure of the model.
+6. Checked the structure of the model.
-7. Compile and train the model.
+7. Compiled and trained the model.
-8. Create a callback that saves the model's weights every 5 epochs.
+8. Created a callback that saves the model's weights every 5 epochs.
-9. Evaluate the model using the test data to determine the loss and accuracy.
+9. Evaluated the model using the test data to determine the loss and accuracy.
-10. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity.h5`.
+10. Saved and export your results to an HDF5 file, and name it `AlphabetSoupCharity.h5`.

-### Step 3: Optimize the Model
+### Step 3: Optimized the Model

 Using your knowledge of TensorFlow, optimize your model in order to achieve a target predictive accuracy higher than 75%.
 If you can't achieve an accuracy higher than 75%, you'll need to make at least three attempts to do so.